When I die I will...

 “For many are called, but few are chosen”

-• Matthew 22:14
+Matthew 22:14

-What happens when one makes a conscious decision to live a life that will merit consideration into the Kingdom of God?
+What happens when one makes a conscious decision to live a life that will merit consideration into the kingdom of God?
 One begins to think like God.
 One begins to look at life and our fellow human beings as God does.
 One desires to improve himself and aspire to the highest rung of our abilities.
-One begins to imagine that they are already there in the Kingdom, learning even more and sharing our God-given talents as God ordains.
-Finally, one becomes inspired to preach the Kingdom of God, as Jesus did and as He instructed His followers to do.
+One begins to imagine that they are already there in the kingdom, learning even more and sharing our God-given talents as God inspires us.
+And, one becomes truly happy.
+In reality, we are letting God "work through us."

-It is my hope that this article will help inspire an understanding that results in changes to the lives of today's Christians - and that all of today's Christians might eventually be considered for the Kingdom of God and the first resurrection!
+It is my hope that this article will help inspire an understanding that results in changes to the lives of today's Christians — and that all of today's Christians might eventually be considered for the kingdom of God and the first resurrection!

 Ken N.